| The role of the Leader of the OppositionMMP makes a difference Government and Opposition cooperate

 had said.
 “That often means opposing what the government does.
 It

+always means questioning what the government is doing.”
 Dr Brash became leader of the National Party in October 2003.
 He was

 reconfirmed as leader by his expanded caucus, after his party narrowly